our work

 Integrated Community Development in Oda Bultum Woreda

-The aim of this project is to alleviate deep-rooted poverty, and to build sustainable livelihoods and strengthen community resilience by improving food security and nutrition for rural households vulnerable to food insecurity in 14 rural kebeles in Oda Bultum Woreda.
+Objective: To alleviate deep-rooted poverty, and to build sustainable livelihoods and strengthen community resilience by improving food security and nutrition for rural households vulnerable to food insecurity in 14 rural kebeles in Oda Bultum Woreda.

 The following issues will be addressed through the project, funded by Glimmer of Hope: